soot-oss/soot/README.md

 # How do I get started with Soot?

 We have some documentation on Soot in the [wiki](https://github.com/Sable/soot/wiki) and also a large range of [tutorials](http://www.sable.mcgill.ca/soot/tutorial/index.html) on Soot.

+For detailed information please also consider the Soot's [JavaDoc and Options](https://github.com/Sable/soot/wiki/Options-and-JavaDoc) Documentations.

 # Including Soot in your Project